exercism/docs/anatomy/tracks/concept-exercises.md

 ## CLI vs editor

 There is a difference in how exercise documentation is presented to the student when using the in-browser editor versus using the CLI.
 In the browser, the documentation files will show at the relevant times.
-When used via the CLI, the `introduction.md` and `instructions.md` will be concatenated along with the track's `cli.md` document into a `README.md` file, which will sit alongside a `HINTS.md` file.
+When used via the CLI, the `introduction.md` and `instructions.md` files will be concatenated along with the track's `cli.md` document into a `README.md` file, which will sit alongside a `HINTS.md` file.